Software-Engineering-Group-UP/RSE-UP/_sources/chapters/bash_basics.md

 > **Learn by Doing**
 >
-> Amira is one of the learners described in Section [intended audience](https://software-engineering-group-up.github.io/RSE-UP/chapters/welcome.html#intended-audience).
+> Amira is one of the posible learners described in Section [intended audience](https://software-engineering-group-up.github.io/RSE-UP/chapters/welcome.html#intended-audience).
 > For the rest of the book,
 > we'll present code and examples from her perspective.
 > You should follow along on your own computer,
 > though what you see might deviate in small ways because of differences in operating system
 > (and because your name probably isn't Amira).

-Now that we know who we are,
-we can explore where we are and what we have.
+Now that we know who we are, we can explore where we are and what we have.
 The part of the operating system that manages files and directories (also called **folders** is called the **filesystem**.
 Some of the most commonly used commands in the shell create, inspect, rename, and delete files and directories.
 Let's start exploring them by running the command `pwd`, which stands for **p**rint **w**orking **d**irectory.
 The "print" part of its name is straightforward;